 Chemicals in wastes

-Chemicals can become or be included in waste along their lifecycle:
+Chemicals can become waste or they can be included in wastes.
+Examples of chemicals that end up in waste streams are:

-- Used processing auxiliaries from production processes, such as solvents or lubricants
+- Used processing auxiliaries from production processes, such as or lubricants

-- Production wastes, such as paint overspray, sludge from used galvanizing baths or off-cuts or rejects of products
+- Production wastes, such as paint overspray and sludge from galvanizing baths

-- Ingredient in post-any type of consumer wastes, such as end-of-life electronic or plastic products.
+- Ingredients in any type of post-consumer wastes, such as end-of-life electronic or plastic products.

 From a company perspective, there are several reasons to consider the waste stage of chemicals in risk management:

-- Hazardous production wastes require separate collection, detailed documentation of their disposal and treatment in specialized facilities which increases waste treatment costs
+- Hazardous production wastes require separate collection and detailed documentation.
+The treatment of hazardous wastes in specialized facilities causes considerable costs;

-As the use of hazardous chemicals, and thus their content in wastes, cannot always be avoided, good risk management can reduce negative impacts.
+The use of hazardous chemicals, and thus their content in wastes, cannot always be avoided.
+However, good risk management can reduce their negative impacts.

-Wastes from the use of chemicals in production processes need to be classified according to national legislation, which implements EU requirements.
-While entries from the so-called list of waste need to be selected, the waste generator must decide whether the waste is hazardous (i.e. marked with an asterisk) based on information about the composition of the used mixtures or articles.
+Like any other waste, wastes from the use of chemicals in production processes need to be classified according to national legislation, which implements EU requirements.
+While entries from the so-called list of waste need to be selected, the waste generator must decide whether the waste is hazardous (i.e. shall be marked with an asterisk).
+An asterisk is needed if hazardous (classified) substances are contained above defined threshold values.
+Hence, the composition needs to be identified based on information about chemicals in mixtures and articles used in the production.

-Some processing auxiliaries can be recovered and recycled after they become production waste, such as solvents that can be cleaned/distilled or lubricants that can be processed for re-use.
+Some processing auxiliaries can be recovered and recycled after they become production waste, such as solvents that can be absorbed and then cleaned/distilled or lubricants that can be processed for re-use.

 Off-cuts or production rejects may be re-introduced into the production processes without extensive pre-treatment.
-Examples are plastic rejects that are melted and merged with the feedstock for re-extrusion or repulping of off-cuts from paper production.
+Examples are plastic rejects that are melted and merged with the primary feedstock for re-extrusion, or repulping of off-cuts from paper production.

 Production wastes that cannot be easily recycled internally may have to be disposed of.
 As the composition of such materials or waste products is usually know to the waste generator, information can be provided on hazardous chemicals to the disposal company, enabling it to consider high-quality recycling of such materials.